FreeRangeClub.com

-A traditional and versatile dish brought to America by Eastern European immigrants.
+A traditional and health beet soup recipe brought to America by Eastern European immigrants.
 Since borscht keeps well in the refrigerator for a week or more, and is both served as a soup and sipped as a juice-like beverage, it is often prepared in large enough quantities for multiple meals.
 The quantities listed below are for at least two meals for a family of four.

 3 medium-size beets, with leafy stalks attached